The Legend of Zelda: Ocarina of Time: Impact

-The Legend of Zelda: Ocarina of Times gameplay system popularized features such as a target lock system and context-sensitive buttons that have since become common elements in 3D adventure games.
+Ocarina of Time popularized features such as a target lock system and context-sensitive buttons that have since become common elements in 3D adventure games.
+Its credited with increasing the popularity and sales of the ocarina.

-Multiple members of the video game industry have expressed how the game impacted them and the industry.
+Multiple members of the video game industry have expressed how the game influenced them and the industry.
 Former Rockstar Games vice president of creativity Dan Houser stated in 2012 that "anyone who makes 3-D games who says they've not borrowed something from Mario or Zelda [on the Nintendo 64] is lying".
-Rockstar founder and Grand Theft Auto director Sam Houser also cited the game's influence, describing Grand Theft Auto III as "Zelda meets Goodfellas". Ōkami director Hideki Kamiya (Capcom, PlatinumGames) said that he had been influenced by Zelda when he developed Okami.
+Rockstar founder and Grand Theft Auto director Sam Houser described Grand Theft Auto III as "Zelda meets Goodfellas". Ōkami director Hideki Kamiya (Capcom, PlatinumGames) said that he had been influenced by Zelda when he developed Okami.
 Soul Reaver and Uncharted director, Amy Hennig (Crystal Dynamics and Naughty Dog), cited Zelda as an influence for the Legacy of Kain series, noting Ocarina of Time's influence on Soul Reaver.

 Dark Souls creator Hidetaka Miyazaki (FromSoftware) said that "The Legend of Zelda became a sort of textbook for 3D action games".
 Ico director Fumito Ueda (Team Ico) cited Zelda as an influence on Shadow of the Colossus.
 Darksiders director David Adams (Vigil Games) cited Zelda as an influence on his work.
 CD Projekt Red (The Witcher, Cyberpunk 2077) cited Zelda as an influence on The Witcher series, including The Witcher 3: Wild Hunt (2015).
 Final Fantasy and The 3rd Birthday director Hajime Tabata (Square Enix) cited Ocarina of Time as inspiration for the seamless open world of Final Fantasy XV.